ceph/ceph/doc/cephfs/mantle.rst

 this with a timeout: if the asynchronous read does not come back within half the balancing tick interval the operation is cancelled and a Connection Timeout error is returned.
-By default, the balancing tick interval is 10 seconds, so Mantle will use a 5 second second timeout.
+By default, the balancing tick interval is 10 seconds, so Mantle will use a 5 second timeout.
 This design allows Mantle to immediately return an error if anything RADOS-related goes wrong.

 We use this implementation because we do not want to do a blocking OSD read